 We don't cut corners on safety, and you shouldn't either.

-The windshield is a critical part of your vehicle’s safety system and must be installed correctly to help save your life.
+The windshield is a critical part of your vehicle’s safety system and must be selected and installed correctly to help save your life.
 Your airbag system will not work correctly if your windshield is not installed correctly.
 Glass in modern vehicles accounts for up to 30% of the vehicle's structural integrity.
 In a roll-over crash, a properly installed windshield will help prevent your vehicle’s roof from caving in.
 And in a collision, a properly installed windshield is designed to keep you from being ejected from the vehicle.
+A cracked windshield can diminish the structural integrity of the vehicle as well.

 It’s more expensive to install your windshield correctly because a technician must be extensively trained and use higher quality materials and equipment.
 The auto glass industry is not heavily regulated or licensed, and unfortunately most auto glass shops cut corners by using less expensive materials and equipment or by foregoing important, but costly, training.
 The customers may not know the difference until they are in an accident and it is too late.
 There have been many cases where people have been injured or killed due to an improperly installed windshield.